ShengHuaWu/learn-you-a-haskell-for-great-good/a-fistful-of-monads/a-fistful-of-monads.md

 ```

 When pattern matching fails in a do expression, the `fail` function is called.
 It's part of the `Monad` type class and it enables failed pattern matching to result in a failure in the context of the current monad instead of making our program crash.

+### The list monad
+In fact, list comprehensions are just syntactic sugar for using lists as monads.
+In the end, list comprehensions and lists in `do` notation translate to using `>>=` to do computations that feature non-determinism.